EnTimeMent/Playing-Attention/README.md

 Each file should be of the same duration and will be mapped to a particular joint group as a channel.

 ### Data
 This application sonifies relative attention paid to different joint groups.
 Data should be ordered as frame-per-column at 60 frames per second.
 The first 13 rows of each frame should contain a float representing the proportion of attention the particular joint group is receiving at that time (i.e. the 13 rows should sum to 1).
-The 14th row should contain and integer 1 where protective behaviour has been detected and 0 otherwise.
+The 14th row should contain an integer 1 where protective behaviour has been detected and 0 otherwise.
 For example:

 ```
 0.1	0.05	...